gkarg/ssl-book/README.md

 and then re-run your program.

-**HOWEVER**, that won't always work (for example, if you're running pre-commit, which creates own virtualenvs, inside a conda env), so you could search for the proper config file location within appproriate env, or just go and overwrite *the default* openssl config file, usually located at `/usr/lib/ssl/openssl.cnf`.
+**HOWEVER**, that won't always work (for example, if you're running pre-commit, which creates own virtualenvs, inside a conda env), so you could search for the proper config file location within apppropriate env, or just go and overwrite *the default* openssl config file, usually located at `/usr/lib/ssl/openssl.cnf`.

 ## Python